Castux/code-club/brainfuck/README.md

 - Arguments can be variable names or number literals
 - `func(a,b,c) -> d,e`: The return value of the call can optionally be stored into one or more variables using the same syntax as copy.
 Here as well the variables do not have to be different, in which case the return value will accumulate in them.
 - The number of arguments passed is not checked.
 Behavior is undefined when the wrong number of arguments is passed (depending on whatever is on the stack at invocation).
+- There is no check for recursive function calls.
+The compiler will generate an internal error if the source attempts recursion.

 ### Function definition